gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Allow a plugin to resolve the dependencies for a custom library, via some API.
 Target library must produce exactly one binary of the target type.

+Move the hard-coded Java library model out of the dependency management engine and have the jvm plugins define the Java library type.

 Resolve dependencies with inline notation:

     def compileClasspath = dependencies.newDependencySet()